top of page

 Considerations from a medical perspective

-Work at Biheart and the health of the elderly
+Work at ByHeart and the health of the elderly

 A decrease in opportunities to go out affects not only physical function but also mental isolation.